MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-enterprise-enrollment.md

 ms.custom: think-tank, e2e-avd
 ---

-# Enterprise enrollment considerations for an Azure Virtual Desktop implementation
+# Azure Virtual Desktop enterprise enrollment considerations

-When Azure landing zones for Azure Virtual Desktop are deployed, the standard best practices around enterprise enrollment and Active Directory tenants are not changed for most customer implementations.
-There are several specific considerations or recommendations that impacts enterprise enrollment or Active Directory tenant decisions.
+Standard best practices for deploying Azure landing zones rarely differ between customers for enterprise enrollment and Active Directory tenants.
+It's unusual for organizations to have any specific consideration or recommendation that impacts those decisions.

-See the following considerations to determine whether Azure Virtual Desktop requirements can create an impact in existing tenant decisions:
+Make sure you understand any decisions your cloud platform team previously made, since that can help you identify existing [enterprise enrollment or Active Directory tenant decisions](../../ready/landing-zone/design-area/azure-billing-ad-tenant.md).

 - It is important for the cloud platform team to understand the existing [enterprise enrollment or Active Directory tenant decisions](../../ready/landing-zone/design-area/azure-billing-ad-tenant.md).

-- You can review the [identity and access management considerations](./eslz-identity-and-access-management.md) to understand how the Active Directory tenant is applied in authentication and authorization solutions design.
+- To learn about applying an Active Directory tenant to your authentication and authorization solution design, see [Identity and access management considerations](./eslz-identity-and-access-management.md)

-- You can also refer to the [resource organization considerations](./eslz-resource-organization.md) to understand how the enrollment is organized into management groups, subscriptions, and resource groups.
+- To learn how to organize your enrollment into subscriptions, management groups, and resource groups, see [Resource organization considerations](./eslz-resource-organization.md).